Organized by the School of Management and Governance

 The event will take place at the Rydges Hotel in Hobart, Tasmania.
 The program kicks off with a welcome reception on the evening of Monday, November 18, and ends with a closing session in the afternoon of Wednesday, November 20.
 Participants are encouraged to attend all sessions of the program.

-• Registration fees for the conference are $650 AUD per person, covering cost for conference participation (location), welcome reception, coffee breaks, lunches, and dinners, as well as other social events.
+Registration fees for the conference are $650 AUD per person, early bird registration is available, covering cost for conference participation (location), welcome reception, coffee breaks, lunches, and dinners, as well as other social events.

 Travel to and from Tasmania as well as hotel accommodation will need to be organized and covered separately by participants.
-Note that rooms at the Rydges Hotel will be available for $209 AUD per night.
+Note that rooms at the Rydges Hotel will be available for $209 AUD per night for conference delegates.
+Please use the following code: UNSW1124 (ensure guest number is set to 1 to access the $209 rate).

 Organizers